puppetlabs/puppet-docs/source/puppet/4.5/reference/lang_classes.markdown

 * Any resource can specifically override metaparameter values received from its container.
 * Metaparameters which can take more than one value (like the [relationship][relationships] metaparameters) will merge the values from the container and any resource-specific values.

-## Assigning Classes From an ENC
+## Assigning classes from an ENC

 Classes can also be assigned to nodes by [external node classifiers][enc] and [LDAP node data][ldap_nodes].
 Note that most ENCs assign classes with include-like behavior, and some ENCs assign them with resource-like behavior.
 See the [documentation of the ENC interface][enc] or the documentation of your specific ENC for complete details.

-## Appendix: Smart Parameter Defaults
+## Appendix: Smart parameter defaults

 This design pattern can make for significantly cleaner code while enabling some really sophisticated behavior around default values.